2017 - 2018 ISU Bands Calendar

 Civic Concert Band

-The Civic Concert Band meets spring semester on Tuesday evenings from 6:00-8:00 PM.
+The Civic Concert Band meets spring semester on Wednesday evenings from 6:00-8:00 PM.
 It is open to all university, community, and high school musicians; no audition is required.
-ISU is excited to announce Mrs. Erin Armstrong as the new conductor of the 2016 Civic Concert Band.
-Erin has excellent experience and training as a musician and in community outreach, and looks forward to bringing new energy and ideas to this community-university ensemble.
+Erin Armstrong is the director.
+Erin has excellent experience and training as a musician and in community outreach, and brings new energy and ideas to this community-university ensemble.

 The Big Band is the premiere jazz ensemble at ISU, performing a wide variety of classic jazz charts, modern works, while incorporating techniques gleaned from various world music traditions .
 Each February, ISU hosts the annual Jazz Festival which features a special guest artist performing with the Big Band.
 The festival also provides an opportunity for several local high school bands to perform and work with the featured artist.
 Past guest artists have included the Ray Brown Trio, the Fred Hirsch Trio, Allen Vizutti, Dennis DiBlasio, Conrad Herwig, Bob Mintzer, Jeff Jarvis, and many others.
 The ISU Big Band made a tour of Europe, performing in Prague, Bratislava, and Vienna.